IronPeak/TicTacToe/Reports/AdministratorManual.md

 # Administration Manual

 ## Introduction
-The Tic Tac Toe game is developed by the Goomba team.
+The TicTacToe game is developed by team Goomba.
 This manual is intended for system and template administrators.
-It gives a comprehensive information about the steps needing to fulfill to release a new version of the game.
+It gives comprehensive information about the steps required to release a new version of the game.

-The game is self-deployed, so it does not require much interaction from the administrator other than reviewing that the process is correct and working fully.
+The game is deployed on the Heroku server when pull requests on master are accepted, so it does not require much interaction from the administrator other than reviewing that the process is correct and fully working when Heroku servers are up and running.

 ## Git repository and tools
 A list of user accounts and links is as follows: